-TV is Like Real Life
+TV is Like Real Life: Forensic Files

 Recently, I indulged in the American true crime show Forensic Files.
 It is the kind of show which skips between actors as criminals and interviews with true life friends and family members, all while a narrator intones details of deadly deeds.
-And frankly, not the sort of thing I usually care for (I never watched America's Most Wanted, for instance).
+And frankly, not the sort of thing I usually care for (I never have watched America's Most Wanted, for instance).

 But I do enjoy true crime, to a point, and I was pulled in initially by a few cases I already knew about.